traveltime-dev/traveltime-sdk-nodejs/README.md

 * country: Return the results that are within the specified country.
 * departureLocation: Point of departure.
 * destinationCoordinates: Destination points.
 Cannot be more than 200,000.
-* transportation: Transportation type.
-* transportationDetails: Additional transportation details available for "pt" and "driving+pt" transportation types.
+* transportation: Transportation type (literal) or type with details (object) for "pt" and "driving+pt" types.
 * travelTime: Time limit.

 #### Advanced Options